undr/servant/README.md

     def send_to_somewhere(something)
       result = Services::ExportToSomewhere.perform(something: something, to: context.export_to)
-      error('impossible to export it to somewhere', :export) unless result.success? end
+      error!('impossible to export it to somewhere', :export) unless result.success? end

     def create_something